Dovercourt: History

-On 1 October 1925 the parish was abolished and merged with Harwich St Nicholas to form Harwich.
+From at least 1604, the borough of Harwich had covered the two parishes of Dovercourt and Harwich St Nicholas.
+In 1925 the two civil parishes were merged into a single parish of Harwich matching the borough.
+At the 1921 census (the last before the abolition of the civil parish), Dovercourt had a population of 7,695.

+Both Upper Dovercourt and Lower Dovercourt were being described as suburbs of Harwich by the early 20th century.
+Lower Dovercourt came to be known as Dovercourt and it now has the main town centre for the Harwich built up area; there are today few retail facilities in the old town of Harwich.

 In 1939 Warner's Holiday Camp, in Low Road, was used for refugee children arriving in the UK in the Kindertransport mission.
 This was carried out under the direction of Anna Essinger and aided by several of the staff from Bunce Court School, In the 1980s Warner's was used as the set for the filming of BBC sitcom Hi-de-Hi!.
 The site, with the original 1930s chalets, was transformed into Maplin’s.
 It is now a housing estate known as Hightrees.

 The Dovercourt shrine

 In the 1400s All Saints Church in Main Road drew thousands of pilgrims after the wooden cross (or rood) on its rood screen became a shrine.
 "It acquired a miraculous reputation and was said to have spoken on some occasions," said John Ashdown-Hill, the historian.
-The 1600 version of the play Grim, the Collier of Croydon, says: "And now the rood of Dovercourt did speak, Confirming his opinions to true."
+The 1600 version of the play Grim, the Collier of Croydon says: "And now the rood of Dovercourt did speak, Confirming his opinions to true."

-The accounts of John Howard, 1st Duke of Norfolk, show that he donated money to the shrine "including clothing in 1482 used to dress the image of Christ on the rood," according to Ashdown-Hill.
+The accounts of John Howard, 1st Duke of Norfolk, show that he donated money to the shrine "including clothing in 1482 used to dress the image of Christ on the rood", according to Ashdown-Hill.